concise-Sthita/CNN-Learning/README.md

 ## Contents

-- **CNN Learning.ipynb**: Jupyter notebook with detailed explanations and implementations of CNNs.
+- **CNN Learning.ipynb**: Jupyter notebook with detailed explanations and **implementations of CNNs om the cifar10 data which contains labled images**.

 ## Requirements